full-void/house-price-predictor/README.md

 # Predicting House Prices

-In this project, I have made a model to predict house prices based on the data given.
+A data science project that takes raw data and makes a model to predict house prices

 The model chosen is a linear regression model which was further improved by Tikhonov regularization-or commonly known as Ridge Regression.